A Systems View of Learning

 My Learning Design Model

-My learning design model involves four phases:
+My learning design model involves four areas of concentration:

 Connection